Director: James Franco

 I noticed that Jason Mantzoukas plays one of the guys who sells them their equipment, Paul Scheer plays the first DP on the movie, and June Diane Raphael plays an actress within the movie.
 If you know all these names, you are probably familiar with the podcast, How Did This Get Made? where they take a terrible movie (like The Room; I'm sure they've done an episode of it, but I haven't listened to it, but now I really should!) and make fun of it.
 It's a very funny podcast; I highly recommend it.
 It can't be a coincidence that all three have parts in a movie based on one of the worst movies ever made when they have their own podcasts about terrible movies.

 When they eventually premiere the movie and are watching the scene when Johnny goes into a flower shop and the woman who works there says (in a flat tone), "Oh, hi, Johnny.
-I didn't know it was you."
-Seth Rogen's character says out loud, "Who doesn't recognize that guy?" since Johnny has long black hair and is wearing sunglasses inside.
+I didn't know it was you", Seth Rogen's character says out loud, "Who doesn't recognize that guy?" since Johnny has long black hair and is wearing sunglasses inside.

-During a lunch break, after she's had her heat stroke, Jacki Weaver's character tells Greg and the other young actors "Even the worse day on a movie set is better than the best day anywhere else."
+During a lunch break, after she's had her heat stroke, Jacki Weaver's character tells Greg and the other young actors, "Even the worse day on a movie set is better than the best day anywhere else."
 I don't know if I agree with this logic, but let me try my own examples using this template:

+The worst Taylor Swift song is better than the best Ariana Grande song.
+(Yeah, not a fan of the Grande.)
 The worst Jurassic Park movie is better than the best Transformers movie.
 (At least JPIII is one hour shorter than the first Transformers movie!)
 That was fun.
 Try your own!

 Throughout the shooting of the movie within this movie, we see what day they are on out of the forty days they have for shooting and I laughed when they were on day 52 of 40!
 It was released in one theater in June 2003.
 Tommy paid to keep it there for two weeks to qualify for the Academy Awards.
 Is he really that delusional?
 Did he really think this piece of dreck could qualify for the freaking Oscars?
 It grossed $1800 on its opening weekend (and I'm surprised it even made that) and has since made seven million dollars due to its cult following.
 This movie doesn't really go into HOW it became to have a following which I felt was a missed opportunity.